Memorable Manitobans: Robert Logan (1778-1866)

 Between 1816 and 1819 he served at Rock Depot and Lac la Pluie and in the latter year was appointed to take charge of Lord Selkirk’s affairs at Red River during the absence of Alexander Macdonell, Governor of Assiniboia.
 Logan remained at Red River, becoming one of its most prominent and wealthy settlers.
 George Simpson wrote in 1822, “Logan is the best settler about the place without exception.”
 In 1825 he purchased from the Lord Selkirk estate the property on which Fort Douglas stood, along with a grist mill then under construction.
 His was the first windmill used to grind grain in the Settlement.

 On 13 January 1821 he married Mary, a Saulteaux Indian, and they subsequently had 12 children.
-When she died, he subsequently married Sarah Ingham on 29 July 1839, and had four more children.
+When she died, he married Sarah Ingham on 29 July 1839, and had four more children, including Alexander Logan.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.